samgoldman97/mist/README.md

 ## Quick start <a name="quickstart"></a>

-After creating a python enviornment, pretrained models can be used to:
+After creating a python environment, pretrained models can be used to:

 1. Predict fingerprints from spectra  (`quickstart/model_predictions/fp_preds/`)
 2. Annotate spectra by ranking candidates in a reference smiles list (`quickstart/model_predictions/retrieval/`)